MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 - Add the build folder to the exclusion list for [Windows Defender](https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security).

-## 9. Compile your project in Visual Studio Code
+## Task 10: Compile your project in Visual Studio Code
 The AL compiler is more strict than the C/SIDE compiler and will issue errors for constructs that are not valid.
 We recommend that you fix the errors in the C/AL solution and re-export, iterating over steps 1-4 above until all the compilation errors are fixed.

 Currently, there are known issues which you might have to address.